CBLUEbenchmark/CBLUE/README.md

 | PCL-MedBERT           |   3   |     16     |     40     |     3e-5      |

 **KUAKE-QQR**

+Hyper-parameters for the training of pre-trained models with a sequence classifier for query-query pairs relevance prediction of the KUAKE-QQR task.

 | Model                 | epoch | batch_size | max_length | learning_rate |
 | --------------------- | :---: | :--------: | :--------: | :-----------: |